bdmoshiur/vaccine_registration_system/README.md

 ```

 ### Step 2: Configure Environment Variables

-- Copy the `.env.example` file to `.env`:
+Copy the example environment file to create your own:

 ```bash
 cp .env.example .env
 ```

+Open the `.env` file in a text editor and configure the database and mail settings according to your environment.

 ### Step 3: Docker Setup

-- Build and run the application with Docker Compose:
+Build and run the application using Docker Compose:

 ```bash
 docker-compose build